-The Imaging & Sensing for Archaeology, Art History & Conservation (ISAAC) laboratory was established at Nottingham Trent University in 2006 to develop advanced imaging and sensing instrumentation (hardware, software, data processing and analysis) for application in archaeology, art history and conservation.
+The Imaging & Sensing for Archaeology, Art History & Conservation (ISAAC) research group, established at Nottingham Trent University in 2006, is one of the world leading groups in the development of optical coherence tomography (OCT), spectral imaging and remote sensing techniques (hardware, software, data processing and analysis) specifically for cultural heritage applications.

 Our research focuses on:

-develop applications of our imaging instrumentation expertise to a broad range of disciplines and industries including making economic and societal impacts.
+the application of our imaging instrumentation expertise to a broad range of disciplines, including soft matter physics, microbiology, material science and industry.

 We are engaged in the preparatory phase for the European Research Infrastructure for Heritage Science (E-RIHS) which was put on the European Roadmap in 2016.
 The European-wide project will see different platforms supporting the new research infrastructure, which include mobile laboratories, fixed laboratories, digital and archival facilities.

-ISAAC mobile lab provision will contribute to E-RIHS both on the European and UK front.
+ISAAC instruments, data science tools and expertise accessible through E-RIHS both on the European and UK front;

 Head of the Group: Professor Haida Liang